marklogic-community/data-hub-central-community/_pages/components/notifications/notifications.md

 ![Notification Inbox](/envision/images/notifications-pane.png)

-The Merge Curation and History screen allows you to view the similar records for the notification.
+The Merge Validation and History screen allows you to view the similar records for the notification.
 The Flow and Step are reported along with the Entity type that was matched.
 Here you can decide whether to merge the records, or block them from matching and merging if this step is ran again in the future in your data hub.

 ![Merge Curation and History](/envision/images/merge-curation.png)